ArthurBrunet/Rigel-API/README.md

-# Welcome to Rigel !
+# Welcome to Sirius !

 This is the API part used with Symfony.
 ## Contributors :